 Working memory is similar to short-term memory.
 However, unlike the latter, working memory is where a person manipulates information.

 This helps them remember details of their current task.
-Some behaviors that use working memory include:

 - solving a complex math problem where a person must remember several numbers